Great North Run | 13 reasons to enter the world's biggest half marathon

 Since 1981, the Great North Run has been attracting crowds to Newcastle and Gateshead for a half marathon that runs from its vibrant city centre to the coastline.

-In the past 41 years, the event has grown in popularity to become the world's biggest half marathon, with 60,000 runners taking part in 2022 and thousands more lining the streets to cheer them on.
-With live TV coverage and a host of famous faces around, it's definitely one of the most famous half marathons around.
+Over the past 40+ years, the event has grown in popularity to become the world's biggest half marathon, with 60,000 runners taking part in 2024 and thousands more lining the streets to cheer them on.
+With live TV coverage and a host of famous faces around, it's definitely one of the most famous half marathons on the planet.

-If you're looking for a half marathon race to enter, there are plenty of reasons to choose the Great North Run, from opportunities to run for charity to the brand new Après Run Zone.
-Check out our breakdown of the top reasons to get involved then let us know if you think we've missed anything out!
+If you're looking for a half marathon race to enter, there are plenty of reasons to choose the Great North Run, including electric crowd support, the Tyne Bridge roar and a finish by the sea.
+Check out our breakdown of the top reasons to get involved, then let us know if you think we've missed anything out!

 The best part?